msmps/create-tui/packages/cli/README.md

 ### Custom Templates

-Any public GitHub repository can be used as a template using the `user/repo` format.
-The repository must contain a valid `package.json` at its root.
+Any public GitHub repository can be used as a template by providing the full GitHub URL.
+You can also use nested directories by including `tree/branch` in the URL.
+The template location must contain a valid `package.json`.

 ## Arguments